micktwomey/pyiso8601/README.rst

 Time Zones
 ----------

-- Nothing uses the default timezone given (UTC).
+- Nothing, will use the default timezone given (which in turn defaults to UTC).
 - Z (UTC)
 - +/-hh:mm
 - +/-hhmm